 You can treat the majority of foot wounds with basic first aid.
 If you cut your foot or stub your toe, apply pressure to the wound to stop the bleeding.
 Then wash the cut with soap and warm water and dry it off thoroughly with a towel.
 Apply an antibiotic cream and wrap it in a bandage.

 If the bleeding continues or your wound becomes sensitive to the touch, don’t hesitate to seek professional medical help.
 Other telltale signs of a more serious wound include:

 Left untreated, an open wound or ulcer can also cause an infection in your bone.

-To diagnose the severity of your foot wound and, if not obvious, the underlying cause, Dr. Gonzalez performs a physical exam, reviews your medical history, and asks you about the symptoms you’re experiencing.
-If a visual inspection doesn’t provide adequate information, Dr. Gonalez may also order a series of X-rays to get a better look at your bones.
+To diagnose the severity of your foot wound and, if not obvious, the underlying cause, Dr. Gonzalez or Dr. Sanchez perform a physical exam, review your medical history, and ask you about the symptoms you’re experiencing.
+If a visual inspection doesn’t provide adequate information, they may also order a series of X-rays to get a better look at your bones.

-Whenever possible, Dr. Gonzalez treats foot wounds using conservative measures of care including rest, bandages, and prescription antibiotics.
-If you have diabetes or another circulatory disorder, Dr. Gonzalez may also recommend lifestyle changes like eating a healthy diet and exercising more regularly.
+Whenever possible, our providers treat foot wounds using conservative measures of care including rest, bandages, and prescription antibiotics.
+If you have diabetes or another circulatory disorder, they may also recommend lifestyle changes like eating a healthy diet and exercising more regularly.

 For foot wounds caused by foreign objects, surgical intervention may be necessary.
-Dr. Gonzalez also performs arthroscopic surgeries to prevent further damage by diabetic ulcers and serious infections.
+Dr. Gonzalez and Dr. Sanchez also perform arthroscopic surgeries to prevent further damage by diabetic ulcers and serious infections.